myltik/azure-docs.ru-ru/articles/iot-suite/iot-suite-connecting-devices-linux.md

     }
     ```

-3. Добавьте следующую функцию, которая подключает библиотеку сериализации в пакете SDK:
+3. Add the following function that hooks up the serialization library in the SDK:

     ```
     static IOTHUBMESSAGE_DISPOSITION_RESULT IoTHubMessage(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback)